University Community Response Team

 Please be aware, as an academic community, Kutztown University values the robust exchange of ideas and the expression of free speech, as protected by the First Amendment of the United States Constitution.
 The ability to engage in academic discourse in an open, honest and respectful manner is what makes Kutztown unique.
 Just because the expression of an idea or point of view may be offensive or inflammatory to some, it is not necessarily a bias incident.

-- Review all reports of bias submitted to the University Community Response Team to learn more about what happened and what kind of response may be appropriate.
+- Review all incident reports submitted to the University Community Response Team to learn more about what happened and what kind of response may be appropriate.

 - Determine what issues the report presents and which campus partners should be involved in the discussion about how best to respond.